eCommerce

 eCommerce Personalization: Tactics That Actually Convert (Not Just Buzzwords)

 Personalization is the most overpromised and underdelivered concept in eCommerce.
 Everyone talks about it.
 Few do it well.
-This guide cuts through the hype to show you which personalization tactics actually move the needle — and how to implement them.
+This guide cuts through the hype to show you which personalization tactics actually move the needle—driving 10–30% of total revenue when done right—and how to implement them without over-engineering or creeping customers out.

 The Personalization Reality Check